Skip to content

 Certificate manager

-To use LetsEncrypt certificates in my cluster I install certificate manager from jetstack
+To use LetsCrypt certificates in my cluster, I install [certificate manager of Jetstack] (https://cert-manager.io/docs/installation/)

 kubectl apply -f https://github.com/jetstack/cert-manager/releases/download/v1.9.1/cert-manager.crds.yaml